JeremieLitzler/vueschool-course/course-typescript-fundamentals.md

 delete lion.teeth;
 ```

+While this has been used to achieve functionnality, it makes the code more opaque.

-In TypeScript, you can be sure variable types don't change or objects retains properties.
+In TypeScript, you can be sure that:

+- variable types don't change
+- objects retains properties.

 ## Implicit and Explicit Types in TypeScript